Maserati GranTurismo: GranTurismo MC Stradale (2011–2015)

 US market MC's do not have the "Stradale" part of the name, and they are sold with a fully automatic six-speed transmission rather than the one available in the rest of the world.
 US market cars also do not come with carbon fibre lightweight seats like the rest of the world.

 The MC Stradale's suspension is 8% stiffer and the car rides slightly lower than the GranTurismo S following feedback from racing drivers who appreciated the better grip and intuitive driving feel of the lower profile.
-Pirelli has custom-designed extra-wide 20-inch P Zero Corsa tyres to fit new flow-formed alloy wheels.
+Pirelli has custom-designed extra-wide 20-inch P Zero Corsa tyres to fit new alloy wheels.

 The Brembo braking system with carbon-ceramic discs weighs around 60% less than the traditional system with steel discs.
 The front is equipped with 380 x 34 mm ventilated discs, operated by a 6 piston caliper.
 The rear discs measure 360 x 32 mm with four-piston calipers.
 The stopping distance is 33 m at 100 km/h with an average deceleration of 1.2g.

 At the 2013 Geneva Motor Show, an update to the GranTurismo MC Stradale was unveiled.
 It features an updated 4691 cc V8 engine rated at 460 PS at 7,000 rpm and 520 Nm of torque at 4,750 rpm, as well as the MC Race Shift 6-speed robotized manual gearbox which shifts in 60 milliseconds in 'race' mode.
 The top speed is 303 km/h.
 All models were built at the historic factory in viale Ciro Menotti in Modena.